-- Omega-3 fatty acids -- such as fish oil, 1 to 2 capsules or 1 tablespoon of oil, 1 to 2 times daily, to help decrease inflammation and help with immunity.
+- Omega-3 fatty acids, such as fish oil.
+To help decrease inflammation and help with immunity.
 Cold-water fish, such as salmon or halibut, are good sources.
 Fish oil supplements can increase the effects of certain blood-thinning medications.

-- Vitamin C, 500 to 1,000 mg, 1 to 2 times daily, as an antioxidant for immune support and to protect the vaginal lining.
+- Vitamin C. As an antioxidant for immune support and to protect the vaginal lining.

-- Zinc lozenge -- 1 lozenge, 1 to 2 times daily, when needed for immune support during vaginitis outbreak.
-Do not exceed 45 mg of zinc daily.
+- Zinc lozenge.
+When needed for immune support during vaginitis outbreak.
+DO NOT exceed 45 mg of zinc daily.

-- Probiotic supplement (containing Lactobacillus acidophilus) -- 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus).
+For maintenance of gastrointestinal and immune health.
 Refrigerate your probiotic supplements for best results.
 People with seriously weakened immune systems should speak to their doctors before taking probiotics.

-- Grapefruit seed extract (Citrus paradisi) --100 mg capsule or 5 to 10 drops (in favorite beverage), 3 times daily, for antibacterial, antifungal, and antiviral activity, and for immunity.
+- Grapefruit seed extract (Citrus paradisi).
+For antibacterial, antifungal, and antiviral activity, and for immunity.
 Grapefruit seed extract can potentially interfere with a variety of medications.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Unless otherwise indicated, make teas with 1 tsp.
+(5 grams) herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
-Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.
 Some herbs can interfere with medications.
 So talk to your doctor first before beginning an herbal therapy.

-- Green tea (Camellia sinensis) standardized extract, 250 to 500 mg daily, for antioxidant, anticancer and immune effects.
+- Green tea (Camellia sinensis).
+Standardized extract, for antioxidant, anticancer and immune effects.
 Use caffeine-free products.
 You may also prepare teas from the leaf of this herb.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg, 3 times a day, for anticancer, immune and antibacterial or antifungal activity.
+- Cat's claw (Uncaria tomentosa).
+For anticancer, immune and antibacterial or antifungal activity.
 Cat's claw can interact with many medications.
 Use caution if you have leukemia or an autoimmune disease as Cat's claw may worsen these conditions.
 Speak with your doctor.

-- Milk thistle (Silybum marianum) seed standardized extract, 80 to 160 mg, 2 to 3 times daily, for detoxification support.
+- Milk thistle (Silybum marianum).
+Seed standardized extract, for detoxification support.
 Since milk thistle works on the liver, it can interact with a variety of medications.
 People with a history of hormone-related conditions, or who are at risk for such conditions, should speak to their doctors before using milk thistle.

-- Garlic (Allium sativum), standardized extract, 400 mg, 2 to 3 times daily, for antifungal and immune activity.
+- Garlic (Allium sativum).
+Standardized extract, for antifungal and immune activity.
 Garlic can have a blood thinning effect so talk to your doctor if you are taking blood-thinning medications.
 Garlic can interfere with many drugs, including drugs that treat HIV.